kevintr303/Python_Blackjack/README.md

 This is a pretty simple game of blackjack that uses Python OOP (Object-Oriented-Programming).
 I made it for fun and to get some more practice with using classes and objects.
 At the moment of writing this, I have studied Python for 4-5 months, so I'm doing as many projects as I can to improve myself. :)

+As said above, there are some occasional bugs, but for the most part it's functional blackjack.
+You can use this for whatever you want, and it's under the MIT License.